shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 ## Characteristics

-- High-risk tolerance, seeks maximum yields
+- High-risk tolerance, seeks highest yields
 - Active in liquidity mining and yield farming
 - First to try new protocols and products
 - Values anonymity and decentralization